 Welcome back to Up To Speed, home of the the Flashest Recaps Alive.
-Here we’ll recap the episodes, dispense some Flash Facts and talk about what works, what doesn't and where the series might be headed, as we try and keep up with the adventures of Central City’s finest hero, Barry Allen: aka the Red Blur, aka The Flash.
+Here we’ll recap the episode, dispense some Flash Facts and talk about what works, what doesn’t and where the series might be headed, as we try and keep up with the adventures of Central City’s (apparently, second-)fastest man, Barry Allen, more widely known as The Flash.

 Welcome back to Up To Speed, home of the Flashest Recaps Alive.
 Here we’ll recap the episodes, dispense some Flash Facts and talk about what works, what doesn't, and where the series might be headed, as we try and keep up with the adventures of Central City’s finest hero, Barry Allen: aka the Red Blur, aka The Flash.
 This week, we’re looking at the second episode of the inaugural season, titled “The Fastest Man Alive.”
 How does it stack up against last week’s (pretty good, actually) pilot?
 Read on and see Flash…natics?

 Right around the time Rocksteady Games was working on Batman: Arkham Asylum, another studio, BottleRocket Entertainment, was hard at work on propelling another DC superhero, The Flash, into video game stardom.

 But when Brash Entertainment, the company that held the Flash license, folded in November 2008, the project fell apart, leaving only a trailer, a few storyboards and some concept art behind.
 Luckly, chief designer Greg Miller hung on to that work and recently shared it.
 Check out some concepts and storyboards by artists Roger Robinson and Shane Nakamura after the jump.